Transformations of lattice diagrams and their associated dotted diagrams: Proofs of Theorems and

 When $\mathcal{R}_i$ is a deformation I, then the number of dots in ${\Gamma}_{i+1}$ is less than that of ${\Gamma}_{i}$, and the number of crossings of ${\Gamma}_{i+1}$ equals that of ${\Gamma}_{i}$.
 When $\mathcal{R}_i$ is a deformation III, then the number of dots of ${\Gamma}_{i+1}$ is equal to or less than that of ${\Gamma}_{i}$, and the number of crossings of ${\Gamma}_{i+1}$ is less than that of ${\Gamma}_{i}$.
 Thus, in any sequence of deformations I--IV, the number of deformations I and III is finite.

 Since a deformation II decreases the number of circle components, if there exists a sequence consisting of deformations II, the number of deformations is finite.
-And if a deformation IV creates a circle component applicable of a deformation II, then the circle component has a dot; hence the resulting graph can be deformed by a deformation II to a dotted graph the number of whose dots is less than that of the initial dotted graph, and the number of whose crossings is equal to or less than that of the initial dotted graph.
+And if a deformation IV creates a circle component applicable of a deformation II, then the circle component has a dot; hence the resulting graph can be deformed by a deformation II to a dotted diagram the number of whose dots is less than that of the initial dotted diagram, and the number of whose crossings is equal to or less than that of the initial dotted diagram.
 And we have a similar situation if a deformation III creates a circle component applicable of a deformation II.
 Thus, in any sequence of deformations I--IV, the number of deformations II is also finite.

-Hence, since a deformation X consists of deformations I--IV, it suffices to show that for an arbitrary dotted graph $\Gamma$, there does not exist a sequence of deformations consisting of infinite number of deformations IV.
+Hence, since a deformation X consists of deformations I--IV, it suffices to show that for an arbitrary dotted diagram $\Gamma$, there does not exist a sequence of deformations consisting of infinite number of deformations IV.
 This is shown in Lemma \ref{lem826}.
-Thus, for a dotted graph $\Gamma$, any sequence of deformations X applicable to $\Gamma$ is finite.
+Thus, for a dotted diagram $\Gamma$, any sequence of deformations X applicable to $\Gamma$ is finite.

 Now we show that good deformations I, II, III, and IVa satisfy the property (X).
 We see that deformations I, II, and III satisfy the property (X).
 From now on, we show that a good deformation IVa satisfies the property (X).
 We call a deformation IVa satisfying the condition (a1) (respectively (a2)) a deformation IV (a1) and (respectively IV (a2)).
 For a deformation IV (a1), we take the core sufficiently near the adjacent edges of the crossing.
 When $\mathcal{R}_i$ is a deformation IV (a1), then, the number of dots of $\Gamma_{i+2}$ is equal to or less than that of ${\Gamma}_{i}$, and the number of crossings of $\Gamma_{i+2}$ is less than that of $\Gamma_i$.
 When $\mathcal{R}_i$ is a deformation IV (a2), then, the number of dots of $\Gamma_{i+2}$ is less than that of ${\Gamma}_{i}$, and the number of crossings of $\Gamma_{i+2}$ is less than or equal to that of $\Gamma_i$.
-Thus a deformation IVa is a deformation X. Hence, for a dotted graph $\Gamma$, there exists a good reduced graph of $\Gamma$, which is the required result. \end{proof}
+Thus a deformation IVa is a deformation X. Hence, for a dotted diagram $\Gamma$, there exists a good reduced diagram of $\Gamma$, which is the required result. \end{proof}